sign-language-processing/sign-language-processing.github.io/src/index.md

 @dafnis2022bidirectional work on the same modified WLASL dataset as @jiang2021sign, but do not require multimodal data input.
 Instead, they propose a bidirectional skeleton-based graph convolutional network framework with linguistically motivated parameters and attention to the start and end frames of signs.
 They cooperatively use forward and backward data streams, including various sub-streams, as input.
 They also use pre-training to leverage transfer learning.

-@selvaraj-etal-2022-openhands introduce a open-source [OpenHands](https://github.com/AI4Bharat/OpenHands) library, which consists of standardized pose datasets for different existing sign language datasets and trained checkpoints of 4 pose-based isolated sign language recognition models across 6 languages (American, Argentinian, Chinese, Greek, Indian, and Turkish).
-To address the lack of labelled data, they propose self-supervised pretraining on unlabelled data and curate the largest pose-based pretraining dataset on Indian Sign Language (Indian-SL).
-They establish that pretraining is effective for sign language recognition by demonstrating improved fine-tuning performance especially in low-resource settings and high crosslingual transfer from Indian-SL to few other sign languages.
+@selvaraj-etal-2022-openhands introduce an open-source [OpenHands](https://github.com/AI4Bharat/OpenHands) library,
+which consists of standardized pose datasets for different existing sign language datasets and trained checkpoints of four pose-based isolated sign language recognition models across six languages (American, Argentinian, Chinese, Greek, Indian, and Turkish).
+To address the lack of labeled data, they propose self-supervised pretraining on unlabeled data and curate the largest pose-based pretraining dataset on Indian Sign Language (Indian-SL).
+They establish that pretraining is effective for sign language recognition by demonstrating improved fine-tuning performance especially in low-resource settings and high crosslingual transfer from Indian-SL to a few other sign languages.

-The work of @kezar2023improving based on the [OpenHands](https://github.com/AI4Bharat/OpenHands) library explicitly recognize the role of phonology to achieve more accurate isolated sign language recognition (ISLR).
+The work of @kezar2023improving, based on the [OpenHands](https://github.com/AI4Bharat/OpenHands) library, explicitly recognizes the role of phonology to achieve more accurate isolated sign language recognition (ISLR).
 To allow additional predictions on phonological characteristics (such as handshape), they combine the phonological annotations in ASL-LEX 2.0 [@sehyr2021asl] with signs in the WLASL 2000 ISLR benchmark [@dataset:li2020word].
 Interestingly, @tavella-etal-2022-wlasl construct a similar dataset aiming just for phonological property recognition in American Sign Language (ASL).

 #### Gloss-to-Pose

-Gloss-to-Pose---subsumed under the task of sign language production---is the task of producing a sequence of poses that adequately represent a sequence of signs written as gloss.
+Gloss-to-Pose, subsumed under the task of sign language production, is the task of producing a sequence of poses that adequately represent a sequence of signs written as gloss.

 To produce a sign language video, @stoll2018sign construct a lookup table between glosses and sequences of 2D poses.